-What kind of content are your customers consuming and when?
+What kind of content are your customers consuming, and when?
 Are your ebooks resonating with them?
 Do your free tools better convert customers?
 At what point in the buyer’s journey do they find them most valuable?
 Are they optimized for the device that they’re being consumed on?

+If you’re a retailer with an omnichannel strategy, are you offering your prospects suggestions based on their browsing history?
+How about their location?
 Are you trying to upsell and cross-sell them other offers?
 Are you sending responsive abandoned cart emails that can be viewed on a myriad of devices?

 2. Deep knowledge of the customer

-Invite customer feedback, use social listening tools, and leverage the power of lead capture post-click landing pages to learn more about them.
+Invite customer feedback, use social listening tools, and leverage the power of lead capture landing pages to learn more about them.
 Most importantly, which channels do they use to access your content?

 Use these as a benchmark, but remember that they may vary based on your business’s audience and buyer personas.